reagro/carob-data/source/contribute/guidelines.rst

 	</li></br>
 	<li>The aim is to standardize all relevant variables in the original data.
 We generally omit variables that are measured in the field to compute a variable of interest, but are not of much interest themselves.
 For example, we include yield (kg/ha), but not the mass of a sample that was taken to estimate it.</li></br>

 	<li>We use the `terminag <https://github.com/carob-data/terminag>`__ standard.
-If you think that there are terms (concepts) that are missing in this standard, just add the new terms that you propose to your script and ignore the warning messages.
+If you think that there are terms (concepts) or accepted values that are missing in this standard, just add/keep these in your script and ignore the warning messages.
 An editor will look at your pull-request (PR) and decide whether the standard needs to be expanded or changed.</li></br>

 	<li>It is expected that there is variation between data sets; they do not all have the same variables.
 But all records should have common variables such as country, crop, yield, longitude and latitude (even if some of their values are missing (<code>NA</code>))</li></br>